Docs / From CRDTs

 def sync_to_peer(ctx, peer, delta):

-peer.send(delta) # 8 bytes, always
+peer.send(delta) # 8 bytes in this representation

 def on_receive(ctx, delta):

-ctx.accum(delta) # O(1), done
+ctx.accum(delta) # accumulator update

-# No serialization overhead
+# No full-state serialization in this model

-# No vector clocks
+# No vector clocks inside the accumulator

-# No tombstone garbage collection
+# No tombstone garbage collection in this model

 Performance Comparison